tkbremnes/Kompendie-TDT4242/Forelesning 3/3 - Traceability, Testability.md

 Der er imidlertid to problemer med denne metoden.
 For det første kan testene som metoden resulterer i være svært ekstensive, og dermed dyre.
 For det andre krever metoden tilgang til systemets sluttbrukere.

-(tekst på slide 11)
 1. What do you mean by <requirement>?
-This eill give us either (a) a testable requirement or (b) a set of testable and non-testable sub-requirements.
+This will give us either (a) a testable requirement or (b) a set of testable and non-testable sub-requirements.
 2. In case (a) we are finished.
 In case (b) we will repeat question 1 for each non-testable sub-requirements.